-- Candidates must conduct all campaign finance activity through a single bank account. - Candidates must not exceed contribution and expenditure limits. - Candidates should verify \$5 qualifying contributions prior to applying for funding. - The Commission recommends collecting 20% more \$5 qualifying contribution than required. - Primary and general election funds must be returned after each election, respectively. - Candidates are not permitted to use campaign funds for personal use. - Candidates must keep a travel log for all transportation related expenditures. - Candidates must retain all records, receipts, bank statements, contribution forms, contracts, and invoices. - Candidates must itemize all reimbursements, petty cash expenditures, and expenditures containing a subvendor. - Candidates must provide detailed information on their campaign finance reports for all consulting, advising, or other such services.
+- Candidates must conduct all campaign finance activity through a single bank account. - Candidates must not exceed contribution and expenditure limits. - Candidates should verify \$5 qualifying contributions prior to applying for funding. - The Commission recommends collecting 20% more \$5 qualifying contribution than required. - Primary and general election funds must be returned after each election, respectively, no rollover. - Candidates are not permitted to use campaign funds for personal use. - Candidates must keep a travel log for all transportation related expenditures. - Candidates must retain all records, receipts, bank statements, contribution forms, contracts, and invoices. - Candidates must itemize all reimbursements, petty cash expenditures, and expenditures containing a sub-vendor. - Campaign finance reports must be complete and filed on time. - Candidates must provide detailed information on their campaign finance reports for all consulting, advising, or other such services.